Kourtney Kardashian Sounds Off on Scott Disick Rehab Leak in All-New KUWTK Preview - E! Online

-The news of Scott Disick's stay at a Colorado rehab facility—and his subsequent departure following an alleged leaked photo of him there—hits Calabasas in this brand new Keeping Up With the Kardashians sneak peek.
+The news of Scott Disick's stay at a Colorado rehab facility—and his subsequent departure following what his family says was a leaked photo of him there—hits Calabasas in this brand new Keeping Up With the Kardashians sneak peek.

 "I heard that Scott went to rehab by seeing it online," Kim Kardashian tells the cameras in the above clip.
 "And it looks like someone at the facility leaked a photo of him.
 And I feel really bad for him."